IBMDevConnect/travel-identify-source-destination/README.md

 ### How does Watson Knowledge Studio work?

 The image below explains the process of how Watson Knowledge Studio works in light detail.
 For greater detail see Steps [4.
-Upload Type System](#4-upload-type-system) through [9.
-Deploy the machine learning model to Watson Natural Language Understanding](#Step-45-deploy-model-to-nlu-instance).
+Upload Type System](#4-upload-type-system) through [14.
+Deploy the machine learning model to NLU](#14-deploy-the-machine-learning-model-to-nlu).

 ![](images/process_flow.png)